This site contains affiliate links. As an Amazon Associate, We earn a commission from qualifying purchases at no extra cost to you.

 Depending on your Mac, you may have Dynamic Desktop options alongside regular Desktop Pictures.
 Look through the options until you find a photo or dynamic option you’d like to use.

+Finding a good-looking wallpaper is a good MacBook screensavers aesthetic.
 Alternatively, you can select a solid color for your desktop if that’s what you prefer.

 If your Mac runs macOS Mojave or later, you can choose a dynamic background that switches automatically from light-themed during the day to dark-themed at night– neat, right?